sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 1. Click **Save**.

 {% info %}
-The download link to your CSV of errored rows will be available for 24 hours.
-{% endinfo %}

-{% info %}
 If you [create a segment]({{root_url}}/User_Guide/Marketing_Campaigns/lists.html#-Create-a-Segment) before you upload a list, any contact that fits the segment criteria you've defined will be added to that segment.
 {% endinfo %}